Italia 7: The D.A.P.S. management (1994-1996)

-After the Fininvest hase, in March 1994, Italia 7 was handed over to D.A.P.S., a company directed by publisher Giampiero Ades, who at the same time launched the Amica 8 and Amica 9: through Mauro Scaffardi's WBSD, D.A.P.S. signed agreements with Warner Bros. to grant exclusive rights in Italy, for five years, of the US major's film and television archives, first-run and repeats.
+After the Fininvest phase, in March 1994, Italia 7 was handed over to D.A.P.S., a company directed by publisher Giampiero Ades, who at the same time launched the Amica 8 and Amica 9: through Mauro Scaffardi's WBSD, D.A.P.S. signed agreements with Warner Bros. to grant exclusive rights in Italy, for five years, of the US major's film and television archives, first-run and repeats.
 Talk shows, columns and variety shows hosted by personalities from the showbiz world were added, but they followed already established patterns: for example, the late prime slot was occupied by the sexy game Notte italiana (Italian Night) presented by Ric, Carmen Russo and Augusto Martelli, a clone of Colpo Grosso, or the quiz show Ma quanto mi ami?
 (But How Much Do You Love Me?), a new version of the historical M'ama non m'ama, again presented by Marco Predolin and Ramona Dell'Abate.
 However the scarce viewing ratings the network reported caused Warner Bros. to rescind from its contract already stipulated in January 1995, after the sole airing of a premiere episode of Lois & Clark: The New Adventures of Superman, which was later picked up by Rai 3, and a handful of minor film titles.
 Without the agreement with the American major, D.A.P.S. found itself without sufficient means to manage national television syndication and went bankrupt shortly after, in 1996.

 Among the other programs broadcast during this second management there were also the USA Today container, previously broadcast on the rival Odeon TV, hosted by Giorgio Mastrota and Stefano Gallarini, the extreme sport of Action, presented by Guido Bagatta, also previously a face of the competing circuit, the sitcom Punta alle 8, with Paolo Calissano, directed by Giancarlo Nicotra, the comedy variety show Le cose buone della vita, with Andrea Roncato and Gigi Sammarchi.